Parametric multi-fidelity Monte Carlo estimation with applications to extremes: Further discussion and results

 \subsection{Parametric quantities of interest}

-The parametric MFMC methods presented above naturally have implications on how to work with quantities of interest (QoI, for short) depending on the underlying parametric distributions.
+The parametric MF methods presented above naturally have implications on how to work with quantities of interest (QoIs, for short) depending on the underlying parametric distributions.
 Denote such general QoI as